WNBARookie/Laser-Tag-System/README.md

 $ npm run tg

 Follow prompts in console to generate traffic.
-Enter players starting with 1 as first red player.